Ant-One/SpotifyLyricsGetter/README.md

 It uses a applescript to get Spotify current track and two pythons scripts with scrapy to get the lyrics.
 The scripts are created on the first launch and stored in /Library/Application Support/Spotify Lyrics Getter

-OSX pre-build bundle with Qt framework available [here](http://ant-one.ch/files/spotifylyricsgetter.zip)
+OSX pre-build bundle with Qt framework is available [here](http://ant-one.ch/files/spotifylyricsgetter.zip).
+You will still need [Python 2.7](http://python.org) and [Scrapy](http://scrapy.org) installed on your system.

-It uses and needs :
+It needs :
 * [Qt5](http://qt.io)
 * [Python 2.7](http://python.org) and [Scrapy](http://scrapy.org)